How To Prove a Product Liability Claim

 Breach of warranty claims arise when you have a warranty on the product that guarantees the product’s condition, and the product defect violates the warranty.
 There are two general types of warranties:

-- Express warranties.
+• Express warranties.
 These warranties are explicitly written or orally stated.
 They often appear on labels and instructions for products.

 Res Ipsa Loquitur

 Res ipsa loquitur is a Latin phrase that means “the thing speaks for itself.”
-In product liability law, res ipsa loquitur means a defect in the product would not have existed unless someone was negligent in making it.
+In product liability law, res ipsa loquitur means that a defect in the product would not have existed unless someone was negligent in making it.
 The defective product “speaks for itself” to the fact that someone was negligent somewhere along the line.

-Making Sense of Your Product Liability Claim
+What Kind of Product Liability Claim Should Your Bring?

 As the above list of legal theories shows, product liability can become very complicated.
 What sort of claim should you bring if a defective product has injured you?
 How do you get started with proving your case?